Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 Walking up to the dark haired woman of his dreams he asked...

 I was 20 at the time.
-Looking at me now, you'd probably see a Japanese-American woman who looks a bit pudgy and has a bit of gray but who is mostly a feisty, sex mom.
+Looking at me now, you'd probably see a tall (and stately?)
+Japanese-American woman who swung a bit pudgy herself and has a bit of gray but who is mostly a feisty, sex mom.
 Eu will agree.
-Take my word for it.
-Don't worry about the paint on my shirt or my favorite recliner that has long taken on the shape of a certain butt sitting in it as I read long winded fantasy novels.
-Sexy mom's need hobbies and rest, too.
+Take my word for it and never mind the paint on my shirt.
+Or, my favorite recliner that has long taken on the shape of a certain butt sitting in it as I read long winded fantasy novels.
+Sexy moms need hobbies and rest, too.

 In the late 60s, my dad met my mom at Oxford and mixed together four countries - United States, Germany, Japan, Britain - into a single power couple bridging both sides of World War 2 and, a few years later, gave birth to a fussy daughter that muddled her many countries of origin in a non-precise stew of appearance and temperament.

 Pastor Maurice and his new family would fly out to Oxford once a year to spend time with Tomoko and Hitomi (that's me).
 It was always awkward but I did enjoy spending time with Daphne.
-She wrote to me a couple of years before the terrible stuff went down at Rambler's Inn and said she had been seeing a college boy named Frank Deacon whose dad was, well, a Deacon.
+She wrote to me a couple of years before this stuff went down at Rambler's Inn and said she had been seeing a college boy named Frank Deacon whose dad was, well, a deacon.
+One of our dad's deacons.
 Deacon Deacon's boy Frank had a new idea.
 At the time it was fairly novel.
-People of a certain age might consider something like Girls Gone Wild except for ghost hunters.
+People of a certain age might consider something like those old Time-Life video subscriptions except for ghost hunters.

-The plan was to travel around in a van that his buddy Vern Majors would run recording and editing equipment.
+The plan was to travel around in a van and his buddy Vernon "Vern" Majors would run recording and editing equipment.
 Vern's Investigation Van was the cornerstone of a subscription VHS service where people could buy edited and entertaining chapters of Frank and Daphne's explorations into the unknown from a website run by Vern: investigationvan.com.
 It was forward thinking in a lot of ways.
-Frank would have been a natural in the early YouTube years if he had lived long enough, if he and Daphne had not...
+Frank would have been a natural in the early YouTube years if he had Daphne had not divorced.
+He's an accountant now.
+She has an Instagram account taking dramatic pictures of tourist traps.

-Anyway, I moved to the States and joined up with Daphne's crew and took on a pet dog: Libby the Lab.
-The five of us had visited dozen different locations around the South East and had come back to hang out for Daphne's mom's birthday when two things occurred.
-Three, really.
-First, one of Frank's friends that worked at Rambler's Inn had said that a guest, Amy Patel, had gone missing on Saturday night while she had been staying in supposedly the most haunted room.
+Anyway, joined up with Daphne's crew and took my pet dog and 19th birthday gift, Libby the Lab.
+My rough position was "Whatever Frank or Vernon or Daphne said" and since they were all three trying to be in their respective limelights they tended to kind of forget I was there.
+The five of us had visited dozen different locations around the South East and had come back to hang out for Daphne's mom's birthday when several things occurred.
+First, one of Frank's friends told him about how haunted the Rambler was supposed to be (later, we got caught up in the missing case of Amy and Vern).
 Second, Libby the Lab went missing on Sunday night while we were staying in an RV park near the Inn.

 Delmont merely stood back and raised his arms.
 "I am a catcher of dogs and a repairer of things mechanical and emotional.
 What does your dog look like?"

 He moved forward into the crowd of canines and tried to use his gentle nature to appeal to their better barking nature and see what had them in the tizzy.
-Delmont managed to get the dogs to back away a little bit and saw what they were digging into...
-[10]
+Delmont managed to get the dogs to back away a little bit and saw into what they were digging.
+[9]

 A backpack with women's clothing now scattered upon the scrub at the edge of the beach.
 A wad of cash fills the bottom half of the backpack and laying in the sand is a piece of equipment that looks somewhere between a telescope and a remote control, smashed beyond all repair.
 [10]

 I am not sure when the "editor" (aka, Hitomi Delmont, Eustace's wife and one of the main characters of this story as they first meet) became a Japanese-German-British-American.
-I think at some point in time I rolled on a random name table and got some name that made me go "Oh, Japanese" and then proceeded to lose that result.
+I think at some point in time I rolled on a random name table and got some name that made me go "Oh, Japanese" and then proceeded to lose that result in the extra week it took me to write it.

 For the "mystery machine" crew from the random set-up (a group of kids and their dog are interfering with the case) I went for something that is sort of like but also not like the Scooby Doo gang.
 Having the love interest be a gender swapped Shaggy (also more grungy and angsty rather than hippie and chill) just seemed right.
 Humorously, while I changed Fred to Frank and Velma to Vern I couldn't think of a good "Daphne" name so I stuck with Daphne.
 It makes me laugh, at any rate.